22 Problem Analysis #

 Make sure that

-is connected to the Kubernetes cluster where Trento Server is running and execute the script as follows:> ./dump_scenario_from_k8.sh -n SCENARIO_NAME -p PATH
+kubectlis connected to the Kubernetes cluster where Trento Server is running and run the script:> ./dump_scenario_from_k8.sh -n SCENARIO_NAME -p PATH

 Go to

-, collect all the JSON files and send them to support for analysis.
+PATH/scenarios/SCENARIO_NAME, package all the generated JSON files, and send the package to support for analysis.

 List the pods running in Kubernetes cluster and their statuses.
-Trento Server currently consists of the following six pods:
+Run the command below to view Trento Server pods:

 Retrieve the description of a pod as follows: